dvernooy/dvernooy.github.io/_embedded/06-heart_rate.md

 >As I rotated the inductor 90 degrees, it was pretty easy to kill the signal altogether ... a clue that the (electro)magnetic field orientation was important.

 Well, the current the transmitter drives through its inductor creates a time-varying magnetic field.
 If I could interrupt those magnetic field lines with another inductor (just like I did in my experiment), I can detect that burst.

-However, I want it to work a few meters away .. and the only way to do that was to "tune" the receiver circuit to the exact transmitter frequency of 5.3 kHz, while keeping the inductor $$L$$ as large as practically possible.
+But, just one more thing - I want it to work a few meters away.
+The only way to do that was to "tune" the receiver circuit to the exact transmitter frequency of 5.3 kHz, while keeping the inductor $$L$$ as large as practically possible.
 The way to do this is with an $$LC$$ tank circuit, whose resonant frequency is

 $$
 \begin{align*}